 - a) professional evidence a letter or report from the hospital consultant, psychologist, psychiatrist, Occupational Therapist, Speech & Language Therapist or other appropriately qualified professional (a GP letter will not usually be sufficient).
 We may ask for information about the professional's qualifications.
 If they have one, it will be the child's Education Health & Care Plan (EHCP); and - b) Primary School Form where the adjustment may involve a change to normal exam conditions (e.g. extra time, rest break, use of laptop, small exam room), submission of a completed Primary School Form giving details of the child's normal way of working.
-You can download and print the Primary School Form from within the online registration form system, for you to pass to your child's school.
+We will send you the Primary School Form and you will then need to email it to your child's school requesting that they complete the form and send it on by email to us.